OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/recording.rst

     db = sqlitedict.SqliteDict( 'paraboloid', 'derivs' )

-The name of the sqlite table containing the derivatives is called `derivs`.
+The name of the SQLite table containing the derivatives is called `derivs`.

 Just like before, we can access the data using an iteration coordinate.
 The derivative value can either be an `ndarray` or a `dict`, depending on the optimizer being used.